The microscopic role of deformation in the dynamics of soft colloids: Supplemental Information

 \subsection{Intra-ring stress analysis and connection to particle deformation}

 To monitor the single ring stress behaviour, we calculate the associated stress tensor~\cite{Rapaport} where, for each ring, the monomer-monomer and monomer-inner Hertzian forces are accounted.
 The resulting normalized eingevectors are shown for each ring in Fig.~\ref{fig:intra-stress}(a).
 Clearly, a simple look at the figure makes it possible to identify some correlations between the eigenvector directions and those of the two vectors defining the semiaxes of the ellipses, being the latter by construction the eigenvectors of the gyration tensor of the ring.
-To better quantify this correlation, we have calculated the angle formed by the maxima eigenvectors of the stress and of the gyration tensor, reported in Fig.~\ref{fig:intra-stress}(b.1), finding that they are mostly orthogonal, forming angles distributed around 90$^{\circ}$.
+To better quantify this correlation, we calculate the angle formed by the maximum eigenvector of the stress and of the gyration tensor, reported in Fig.~\ref{fig:intra-stress}(b.1), finding that they are mostly orthogonal, forming angles distributed around 90$^{\circ}$.
 In Fig.~\ref{fig:intra-stress}(b.2) we also show that the eigenvalues of the stress and of the gyration tensor are correlated, so that a larger stress corresponds to a larger deformation (and asymmetry).
 The negative values of the stress indicate that this is of compressive nature in the maximum direction.
-This analysis clearly points out that deformation and stresses are linked and the analysis on deformations done in the manuscript is well-defined.
+This analysis clearly points out that deformation and stress are linked and confirms that the analysis on deformations presented in the main text is well-defined.